zhanzxy5/zhanxianyuan/_talks/2021-DeeCamp-offline-RL.md

 ---

 Offline RL and Its Potential Applications in Healthcare Decision Making.
-Guest lecture at DeeCaMP 2021.
+Guest lecture at DeeCamp 2021.
 June 2021, online.